openfaas/of-watchdog/README.md

 * Daemons such as express/flask/sinatra can be unpredictable when used in this way so many need additional configuration

+* Additional memory may be occupied between invocations vs. forking model

 ### 2. Serializing fork (mode=serializing)